mhumam/mhumam-ss-technical-test/README.md

 ## Description:

-The application used to display post data is based on data from https://api.github.com This application is built using Reactjs, AntDesign, Javascript, CSS.
+The application used to display post data is based on data from https://api.github.com This application is built using Reactjs, Redux, React Redux, AntDesign, Javascript, CSS.

 ## Installation and Setup Instructions